bengreenbank/restaurant-finder/README.md

 - Use TypeScript
 - Query name of analytics hits - instead of just displaying their Object ID.
 - More ordering and facet options.
+- More form fields, such as image upload.